 - Page Management: Check out if the CMS offers extensive page management facilities that assist you in restructuring content.

 - Adding/Updating Content: Can you add, update content easily irrespective of the nature or size of the content?

-- Template/Theme Choices: See if the CMS offers you a variety of themes that support customisation.
+- Template/Theme Choices: See if the CMS offers you a variety of themes that support customization.

-- Flexibility in assigning user groups: If your organisation has a team of users, then the CMS must support the collaboration of users and be able to handle multiple groups.
+- Flexibility in assigning user groups: If your organization has a team of users, then the CMS must support the collaboration of users and be able to handle multiple groups.

 - Security: Does your CMS offer you bullet-proof security features?

 - Code Generation: Does the CMS create clean codes that are SEO-friendly and load quickly?